eduardocorrearaujo/lstm_transf_to_state/README.md

 This methodology is applied in the notebook: `baseline_model.ipynb`.
 To train models for any state using this methodology just run the `train_model.py` and to apply the trained models to gen predictions use `apply_model.py` for the `simple model`.
 For the models with climate predictors use `train_model_climate.py` and `apply_model_climate.py`.
 The models trained are saved in the `saved_models` folder and the predictions in the `predictions` folder.
 To compare the predictions made by different models, take a look at the notebook: `comp_predictions.ipynb`.
 The `custom_loss.`ipynb` notebook contains a function to apply a custom loss for training the model to improve the performance of the baseline model.
 This custom loss still must be improved.

 ## Results
-**The best arrangement between models and predictors is plotted in the notebook `best_models_by_state.ipynb` for the mandatory states according to the sprint rules: 'AM', 'CE', 'GO', 'PR', and 'MG'.
+**The best arrangement between models and predictors is plotted in the notebook `best_models_by_state.ipynb` with details for the mandatory states according to the sprint rules: 'AM', 'CE', 'GO', 'PR', and 'MG'.
 The panel with the predictions is also shown below:**
 ![Results by states](./figures/best_models.png)

+**All the predictions
 Based on the paper available [here](https://arxiv.org/abs/2201.02177) the notebooks `test_grocking_CE.ipynb` and `test_grocking_PR.ipynb` train the models without early stopping and compare their performances.